-You can use your blog for marketing your book.
+You can use your blog to market your book.

 Launching your website about a couple of months before launching your first book could help you gain followers and potential buyers before your literary work becomes available in the market.
 After publishing your book, you can use your site to write updates about your book signing, book tour, and other incoming projects.

-Internet users prefer to go with an author who can be searched online or has a platform where they can get more information about them and their book(s).
+Internet users prefer to go with an author who can be searched online or has a platform to get more information about them and their book(s).